CuriosityBuiltTheCat/curiositybuiltthecat.github.io/_posts/2019-04-24-minifrc-alfredo-nou-v1-7-tutorial.md

 ![boards manager esp32.png]({{site.baseurl}}/images/boards manager esp32.png)

-Finally, whenever you uploading code press the "boot" button on the ESP32.
+Finally, watch the console when you go to upload code.
+After a couple of seconds "Connecting" along with dots and dashes will appear.
+When this happens press the "boot" button on the ESP32 and your code will be uploaded.

 ## Library and Default code